virteal/l8/README.md

 Mixing statements and steps
 ---------------------------

-Because "steps" and "statements" are not on the same leve (steps are for task, statements are for functions), the classical javascript control structure have equivalent structures at the step level.
+Because "steps" and "statements" are not on the same level (steps are for task, statements are for functions), the classical javascript control structures have equivalent structures at the step level.

 ```